marmelab/react-admin/UPGRADE.md

     </List>;
 ```

-Moreover, you won't need the now deprecated `WithPermission` or `SwitchPermissions` inside a `Dashboard` to access permissions anymore: they will be passed in its props too:
+Moreover, you won't need the now deprecated `<WithPermission>` or `<SwitchPermissions>` components inside a `Dashboard` to access permissions anymore: react-admin injects `permissions` to the dashboard, too:

 ```jsx
 // before